Do you have several missing consecutive teeth? Are you looking for a restoration that balances the bite?

 How long do I have to wait to eat after getting a bridge?

-Wait about an hour to eat after your bridge is fixed in place.
+We recommend waiting about an hour to eat after your bridge is fixed in place.
 Avoid hard or sticky foods for a few hours.
 The bridge takes time to fully cement and settle with your teeth.

 Is a dental bridge painful?